Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--frontend-web.md

 bot detection
 browser compatibility data -- watch https://bcd-watch.igalia.com/
-browsing contexts = such as several windows, iframes or even workers cache https://csswizardry.com/2024/08/cache-grab-how-much-are-you-leaving-on-the-table/ case study -- 2024/09 Josh Comeau's blog https://www.joshwcomeau.com/blog/how-i-built-my-blog-v2/ CDN
+browsing contexts = such as several windows, iframes or even workers button vs link -- Button = Use when you want to trigger an immediate action on the current page, for example, opening a modal, or playing a video. button vs link -- Link = Use when you want to navigate to a different page, or to a different part of the same page without causing any action to the current page.
+Used for basic navigation, mailto: links, phone numbers, or changing the URL path in some way. button vs link -- Link button = Use when you want to navigate to a different page or a different part of the same page, but maintain visual consistency with other buttons.
+Works like a link (for navigation), but looks like a button.
+Use to maintain consistent visual styles and semantic accuracy.
+Link button shares visual style with Button but shares behaviour & semantics with Link. cache https://csswizardry.com/2024/08/cache-grab-how-much-are-you-leaving-on-the-table/ case study -- 2024/09 Josh Comeau's blog https://www.joshwcomeau.com/blog/how-i-built-my-blog-v2/ CDN